 For the Icing

-- Remove the coconut cream from the can of coconut milk (about 1/2 – 3/4 cup of coconut cream).
+- Remove ½ cup (105 grams) of coconut cream from the can of coconut milk.
 Add to cooled chocolate mixture, along with red wine.
-Beat together mixture using a whisk, or whisk attachment on a powered mixture.
-Beat for 2-3 minutes until combined and fluffy.
-Place icing in the refrigerator until slightly firmed up (18 – 22 minutes).
+Beat together the mixture using a whisk until combined.
+Place icing in the refrigerator until slightly firmed up (about 20 minutes).